20 Questions to Ask When Choosing Your Reversal Doctor

 4. How many reversals do you perform each week?

 Top reversal experts perform up to 2 to 5 reversals every week.
 It is smart to avoid the doctor that does only an occasional reversal.
-Just as bad is the high volume, factory doctor that crams in 10 to 20 or more “quickie” reversals every week.
+Just as bad is the high volume, factory doctor that crams in 10 to 20 or more “quickie” reversals every week, sometimes 4 or more a day!
 Drs.
 Marks and Burrows together perform on average 4 to 7 reversals every week.

 5. Do you limit your practice to just one reversal a day?